vibansal/crisp/FAQ.md

 ***calling of short insertions/deletions (indels)***

 CRISP can call short indels as well as SNVs.
 However, it is difficult to call multi-allelic indels ( i.e. indels with multiple variant alleles) from pooled sequence data.
 For indel analysis, CRISP assumes that indels are left justified, --leftalign 1 option can be used to left justify gaps in aligned reads

 ***Using the CRISP VCF with other tools***

 1. The CRISP VCF should be converted to a standard pooled-genotype VCF using the python script "convert_pooled_vcf.py" available in the scripts sub-folder

+***Empty VCF file after running CRISP***

+This can be caused by:

+1. Low mapping quality of reads (default filter of 20)
+2. Chromosome names in the bed file are different the reference genome
+3. Issues with the bed file (try running CRISP using the --regions option on a small genomic region)
+4. using the option "--qvoffset 64" when the quality value offset is 33